The Mystery at Lilac Inn

 The Mystery at Lilac Inn is the fourth volume in the Nancy Drew Mystery Stories series.
 It was first published in 1930 under the pseudonym Carolyn Keene.
 Mildred Wirt Benson was the ghostwriter of the 1930 edition.

 In 1961, Harriet Stratemeyer Adams extensively revised the novel, creating a completely different story.
-The original omitted the lead characters from much of the action, the titular inn was only a place where a crime was committed with minor investigatory follow-up, and a domestic help sub-plot was out-of-place in 1961.
+The original omitted the lead characters from much of the action, the titular inn was only a place where a crime was committed with minor investigatory follow-up, and a domestic help subplot was out of place in 1961.
 Ethnic slurs and opinions were removed.

 Plot summaries & controversy

 1930 edition

 The story involves Nancy Drew helping her friend Emily Crandall find out who stole her heirloom jewels.
 Emily's guardian, Mrs. Jane Willoughby, unwisely removes them from a safe deposit box and carries them with her while lunching at Lilac Inn, only to have her handbag stolen while the diners are distracted by a car crash.

 In the meantime, Nancy must hire a temporary maid in the absence of Mrs. Gruen, her housekeeper.
-Nancy uncovers the thief, Mary Mason, one of the applicants for the position, on the staff at Lilac Inn.
+Nancy uncovers the thief, Mary Mason, one of the applicants for the position, as having been sent to Lilac Inn to seek employment, but not actually working there.
 Nancy finds the hideout of the crooks, but is caught.
 She is bound and gagged and left aboard the gang's sinking cabin cruiser to die, but is rescued by the river patrol.
 In the end, Nancy captures the jewel thief, exonerates the guardian, and returns her orphaned friend's fortune to her.

 1961 edition

-Nancy Drew and her friend Helen are visiting Lilac Inn, recently renovated for Nancy’s friend, Emily Willoughby’s, wedding.
+Nancy Drew and her friend Helen are visiting Lilac Inn, recently renovated for Nancy's friend, Emily Willoughby's, wedding.
 Nancy discovers that an impersonator is forging her signature to rack up bills back in River Heights.
 Emily tells her that there have been sightings of apparitions in the lilac grove.

-Stood up for a scuba date with Emily’s best man, Nancy is attacked while solo diving.
+Stood up for a scuba date with Emily's best man, Nancy is attacked while solo diving.
 Emily's inheritance is stolen during a blackout.
 Nancy experiences an explosion and cabin fire, an attack by the ghostly woman in the grove, and repeated negative interactions with inn staffer Maud Potter.

 Nancy impersonates the apparition only to come face to face with it, who looks just like Nancy.
-The ”apparition“ is revealed to be an actress looking for money at Lilac Inn and revenge on Nancy’s father for putting her in jail.
+The ”apparition“ is revealed to be an actress looking for money at Lilac Inn and revenge on Nancy's father for putting her in jail.
 Like in the original, Nancy is captured by the gang, this time left tied up aboard a damaged submarine, but is again rescued by the harbor patrol.